bocaletto-luca/bocaletto-luca/README.md

 <!-- About Me Section -->
 ## About Me
 I'm a Full-Stack Developer with a broad background in web development, backend systems, and system administration.
-I also love creating browser-based remakes of classic video games like Pong, Tetris, Chess, Scopa, etc.
+I also love creating browser-based remakes of classic video games, WebApp, Software.

 <!-- What I Do -->
 ## What I Do